 If possible, schedule an appointment after reviewing the needed steps listed above – otherwise, show up at an opening time!
 It’s best not to wait too much longer than two weeks since applications typically take four weeks to be completed.
 Once submitted, passports are returned in between two and six weeks.

-When applying for a new passport, it’s important that be sure all information is accurate or it could delay receiving your documents by up to twelve weeks while they determine if everything matches correctly.
+When applying for a new passport, it’s vital that be sure all information is accurate, or it could delay receiving your documents by up to twelve weeks while they determine if everything matches correctly.

 Also, keep in mind that some countries have stringent policies about what documentation can be used as proof of identification, so make sure you do not bring anything too unusual when trying to enter another country, especially if it’s your first time doing so!